Law Offices of

 Criminal Appeals and Writs

-Paul Kleven has represented a number of criminal defendants in state court appeals, and is a Certified Specialist in Appellate Law.
+Paul Kleven has represented a number of criminal defendants in state court appeals and is a Certified Specialist in Appellate Law.
 In order to receive such certification from the State Bar of California, an attorney must pass a written examination in appellate law, demonstrate a high level of appellate experience, receive favorable evaluations from appellate justices and opposing counsel, and fulfill ongoing educational requirements.

 These are some of the criminal appeals and writs that Mr. Kleven has handled:

 People v.
+McWoodson (2011) Case No. A125956.
+The First District Court of Appeal vacated a San Mateo County Superior Court conviction based on ineffective assistance of counsel in failing to timely move to suppress evidence discovered during an unconstitutional patdown search for identification.
+You can read the Appellant’s Opening Brief here.People v.
 Ben Shalom (2009) Case Nos.
 A119420, A122367.
 The First District Court of Appeal reversed reversed a Contra Costa County Superior Court conviction because the trial court had failed to instruct the jury sua sponte on the defenses of consent and mistake of fact.
-You can read Appellant's Opening Brief here.

 People v.
 Quiles (2009) 177 Cal.
 App.
 4th 612, Case No. A119615 (certified for partial publication).
 The First District unfortunately affirmed the imposition of an upper term based on prior juvenile adjudicationa of increasing seriousness.